charles-uno/resume/resume.md

 - Demonstrated pipeline best practices with an annotated end-to-end example: a **REST API** written in **Go**, wrapped in a **Docker** container, and deployed to **Kubernetes** via **Ansible**.
 -->

-## Visiting Assistant Professor of Physics @ St. Olaf College, Fall 2020

-- Coached students in advanced problem solving techniques, including numerical modeling.

 <!---
-- Coached students in advanced problem solving techniques, including numerical modeling and data visualization in **Python**.
-- Supervised a TA and two tutors as they provided students with additional support.
-- Drove positive student outcomes in the midst of a global crisis.
-Iterated over teaching tools and re-prioritized curriculum to suit remote learning.
-- Balanced lecture, group work, and one-on-one meetings to ensure each student's grasp of core concepts.
-- Delegated one-on-one support (in part) to two TAs to ensure each student's grasp of core concepts.
-- directed students to on-campus resources for health and support
-- Coordinated the efforts of a TA and two tutors to ensure each student's grasp of core concepts.
-- unconventional/creative assignments, not just problems.
-- Managed a TA and two tutors
-- Balanced group work and one-on-one support to ensure mastery of each core concept.
-- Pivoted unexpectedly from in-person to remote learning.
-Re-prioritized curriculum and iterated over teaching tools.
--->

 ## System Test Engineer @ Cray Inc., 2016--2019